Facilities & Resources

 The osteological collection room is a limited access space for the storage of human skeletal remains.
 The study collections include human remains recovered from a 16th century Basque cemetery at Red Bay, and 18th and 19th century Euro-Canadian skeletal materials.

-The North Atlantic Archaeology data management lab is fully-equipped for computer processing, analysis and printing of GIS (Geographical Information System) data.
+The Labrador digital data lab is fully-equipped for computer processing,analysis and printing of GIS (Geographical Information System) data.
 Access can be arranged for any Archaeology Graduate student.

-The North Atlantic Archaeology lab provides a large, state-of-the-art layout space for faculty and graduate student researchers working on both pre-historic and historic period human impact on the landscape of Newfoundland’s Northern Peninsula.
+The Historical Archaeology lab provides a large, state-of-the-art layout space for faculty and graduate student researchers working on historic period human impact on the landscape of Newfoundland and Labrador.

 The large collections room and nearby iron artifact storage room house assemblages from many historic and prehistoric archaeological sites in Newfoundland and Labrador.
-The collections room contains several tables for layout and study of specimens by students and visiting researchers.
+The collections room has several compact, high-density rolling storage units that incorporate individual cabinets and trays plus open storage space.
+The collections room also contains several tables for layout and study of specimens by students and visiting researchers.
 Reference collections feature ceramic types, glass bottles, and European clay pipes for use in research.